 Overall, we think the mattress finds a nice balance between comfort and support.
 Our testing team found that the mattress provides adequate support under their lower back and trunk.

-Given the last two sections, you can probably guess what we’re going to say here, but let’s spell it out anyway.
-We think the Puffy Lux bed is a viable option for combination sleepers (i.e. people who rotate between their back, side, and stomach throughout the night).
-The bed is soft and accommodating for side sleepers, yet it also provides the proper support for people who sleep on their back or stomach.
+Given the last two sections, you can probably guess what we’re going to say here, but for the sake of a complete Puffy Lux mattress review, let’s spell it out anyway.
+We think the Lux bed is a viable option for combination sleepers (i.e., people who rotate between their back, side, and stomach throughout the night).

 In addition, despite the top layers’ similarities to memory foam, we didn’t experience any issues switching between sleeping positions.
 This is good news for combo sleepers who are active throughout the night.